Pop2Talk lets kids learn at their own pace and engages them via a playful learning environment in the form of a moonstone popping game.

 It takes time and effort before representations of the sound are formed in your brain.
 These changes in the sensory-motoric cortex are very small but they can detect when the language learner is able to distinguish between correct and incorrect pronunciations, whether their own or that of another person.

 Pop2Talk evolved out of years of research at the University of Helsinki and Aalto University.
 Pop2Talk is based on a combination of brain research, educational science, and speech technology.
 From brain measurements of test subjects playing our language learning games, we can tell what is a generally suitable amount of repetition required to learn new sounds.

 Probability of recall versus number of spoken repeats of a word in Pop2Talk game study.
 There is a dramatic increase in players' capability to remember spoken word forms after a certain number of repeats.
 Numbers will be published by Ylinen & al. (manucript under preparation).

 Playing keeps the child invested

 Listening to a sample over and over again and pronouncing the same word endless times can feel like a grind.
-You’ll need to head a word hundreds of times and repeat it a few dozen times to form an enduring representation of it in your brain.
+You’ll need to hear a word hundreds of times and repeat it a few dozen times to form a lasting representation in your memory.